Chethana-H-C/Retail-Sales-Data-Analysis/README.md

 • Verified correct data types for all fields (DATE, TIME, FLOAT, etc.).

-• Ensured all transactions_id values were unique (Primary Key).Checked and removed rows with missing (NULL) values to maintain data quality and accuracy.
+• Ensured all transactions_id values were unique (Primary Key).

+• Checked and removed rows with missing (NULL) values to maintain data quality and accuracy.

 ```sql
 -- Check for missing values